qingxiangguo/Tools-for-Cancer-Genome-Analysis/contents/conda.md

 # Do you wish the installer to initialize Anaconda3 by running conda init?

-# Type No, press Enter
+# Type No, press Enter, in this way, you will not automatically go to conda base environment
 ```

-## 2.2 Running mapping job with BWA-MEM
+## 2.2 Create an Environment, for example, you want to add a series of softwares for structural variation analysis

 ## 2.3 Output files